Tech Support – How to avoid fake Tech Support

 Bonus tip: Callers may ask you to “confirm your details”, this should be a red flag for any caller.
 Companies do not need your personal details just to provide free technical support and, if they are calling you, they should already know who you are.

 Quite bluntly, these companies are looking to frighten you into doing what they say.
-This is the exact opposite of genuine IT support technicians who will aim to reassure you that they will sort out your problem.
+This is the exact opposite of genuine Managed IT Service Providers (MSP) whose IT teams will aim to reassure you that they will sort out your problem.

-4. They sound too good to be true
+4. Fake Tech Support – Always sounds too good to be true

 Sure, your computer may be running slowly or your internet connection might be a bit hit and miss.
-Scammy callers will highlight these problems because most people experience them from time to time.
+Scam callers will highlight these problems because most people experience them from time to time.

-If someone promises they can fix everything and all you need to do is give them remote access to your machine, say no and hang up the phone.
+If someone promises they can fix everything and all you need to do is give them remote access to your machine, say no!
+Hang up the phone!
 Don’t give anybody remote access to your computer unless you are fully confident they are who they say they are.